 Air Freshers contain a concoction of Formaldehyde, Petroleum distillates, 1,4 Dichlorobenzene and aerosol propellants as well as fragrance, preservatives and Glycol Ethers.
 What that means to you and I is that these chemicals have been linked to Asthma, Hormone disruptors and cancer.

-Regular scented candles are usually made from Paraffin a by-product of Petroleum, which then undergoes a process of bleaching, coloring and adding a chemical fragrance to make it appealing to the consumer.
+Regular scented candles are usually made from Paraffin a by-product of Petroleum, which then undergoes a process of bleaching, colouring and adding a chemical fragrance to make it appealing to the consumer.
 Which results in a toxic product that you breathe and poisons the air.

 Sofas with the TB 117 label will most definitely have flame retardants (PBDE) used in the manufacturing process.
 What’s bad about it?
-Scientists have found that exposure to toxic fire-retardant chemicals at critical points of development can damage the reproductive system, cause a change in motor skills, learning, memory and behavior.
+Scientists have found that exposure to toxic fire-retardant chemicals at critical points of development can damage the reproductive system, cause a change in motor skills, learning, memory and behaviour.